Roundtable Series: Living with 2°C Plus – The Climate Change Adaptation Challenge

 Luke Millar is a member of the UNFCCC Adaptation Committee representing Annex 1 Parties.
 Luke works on international adaptation engagement at DCCEEW in Canberra.
 He will discuss the origin of the Global Goal on Adaptation, its objectives, achievements and next steps after COP 29.

-State of Play 3: Adaptation in Australia either side of the lost decade
+State of Play 3: Moving forward adaptation action in the U.S.

 State of Play 4: Tracking progress on adaptation